 Can you believe we’re less than a month away from Thanksgiving?!
 O.M.G.
 I’m so not ready for that.
-We need to firm up our Thanksgiving plans and I need to start planning a menu and some dishes to bring to our families… one thing I don’t need to plan, is what stuffing to make.
-This one takes the cake!!
+We need to firm up our Thanksgiving plans and of course, the menu.

 I’ve always loved stuffing, in all forms… traditional, cornbread, even oyster!
 But this sausage stuffing is so perfectly complimented by the crisp apples and sweet cranberries… it really takes it over the top into complete deliciousness.